Dr. Ithamar Jotkowitz is committed to rehabilitating each of his patients to his/her specific goals.

 Ithamar has treated a wide variety of orthopedic, sports, and post-surgical conditions.
 His experience includes managing and supervising a number of large rehabilitation clinics and departments in Australia, New York City and Boston.

 Additionally, Ithamar has lectured at national conferences; been published in peer reviewed journals; mentored PT students in clinic; and was a faculty member at Northeastern University.

 Ithamar has worked with professional and amateur athletes, as well as “weekend warriors” and is committed to rehabilitating each of his patients to his/her specific goals, whether that be returning to work, sports or the regular activities of daily living.

-As an avid runner, Ithamar has a special interest in running rehabilitation and to compliment this he recently expanded his clinical knowledge by obtaining advanced training in exercise physiology and now provides clinical Resting Metabolic Rate and VO2 Max testing on site at Outback PT.
+As an avid runner, Ithamar has a special interest in running rehabilitation and to complement this he recently expanded his clinical knowledge by obtaining advanced training in exercise physiology and now provides clinical Resting Metabolic Rate and VO2 Max testing on-site at Outback PT.

 Ithamar lives in Boston with his wife, 2 sons and 2 daughters.
 In his free time, he can be found running along the Charles river or another local trail as he prepares for his next Marathon.

 Dr. Naomi Goodman is committed to providing compassionate, patient-centered care to help patients return to doing what they love.

 Dr. Naomi Goodman, PT, DPT, MPH worked as an epidemiologist and healthcare researcher for over ten years.